Commercial HVAC Louisville

 What is an Air Handling Unit (AHU)?

-An Air Handling Unit (AHU) is a major component of many commercial HVAC systems.
+An Air Handling Unit (AHU) is a key part of many commercial HVAC systems.
 It's a large metal box that conditions and circulates air throughout the building.
 AHUs regulate air temperature, humidity, and quality in commercial spaces.

 What is a packaged HVAC unit?